-This scholarship will enable a QMUL law student to support the LVFA initiative whilst gaining practical experience of the pro bono advice sector and financial support.
+This scholarship will enable a Queen Mary law student to support the LVFA initiative whilst gaining practical experience of the pro bono advice sector and financial support.

-The recipient of the LVFA Scholarship will undertake a total 4 hours of work over 48 weeks from October to August around their study and work commitments.
+The recipient of the LVFA Scholarship will undertake a total 3 hours of work per week, over 48 weeks from January to December 2020, around their study and work commitments.

 Responsibilities will include:

 Payment of the second instalment will be subject to the following:

 The recipient will be able to specify a two week period where they will not undertake any work due to examinations.

 Applications for the LVFA Scholarship are open to Undergraduate Law students in their two, three or four-year LLB within the School of Law at Queen Mary University.